 115+ bodies discovered at Colorado funeral home, identification could take "several months"

-The investigation into the Return to Nature Funeral Home in Penrose began on Oct.
-4 after a report of an odor.
-When investigators with the Fremont County Sheriff's Office gained entry to the funeral home, they discovered more than 115 bodies stored in the funeral home.
+An investigation into the Return to Nature Funeral Home in Penrose in southern Colorado began on Wednesday after a report of an odor.
+When investigators with the Fremont County Sheriff's Office gained entry to the business, they discovered more than 115 bodies improperly stored there.

 At that time, the sheriff requested assistance from the Colorado Bureau of Investigation and the Federal Bureau of Investigation.

 "There have been a lot of questions and concerns expressed by the community, especially those families who entrusted their loved ones to this funeral home.
-Our priority and our focus is on the families," said Fremont County Sheriff Allen Cooper.
+Our priority and our focus is on the families," said Fremont County Sheriff Allen Cooper during a news conference on Friday morning.
 "We are committed to finding answers for the families as quickly as possible."

-Cooper said that the area searched in the funeral home is over 2500 square feet.
+Cooper said that the area searched in the funeral home, located at 31 Werner Road, is over 2,500 square feet.

 Fremont County Coroner Randy Keller said that a local disaster emergency has been declared due to the circumstances surrounding the investigation.
-He said it is going to be a "very, very, lengthy process" possibly lasting several months and that forensic identification will be conducted to notify those families as quickly as possible.
+He said it is going to be a "very, very, lengthy process" possibly lasting several months and that forensic identification, including fingerprints and DNA, will be conducted to notify those families as quickly as possible.

 "The loved ones in this facility will be treated with the utmost care and respect," said Keller.
 "Our hearts go out to everyone impacted by this tragedy and we will work to get those families the answers they deserve."

-The sheriff said there have been no arrests as of Friday and that the focus will be on the deceased and their families.
+The sheriff said there have been no arrests as of Friday and that the focus of the investigation right now will be on the deceased and their families.
+Cooper said that investigators have been in contact with the owners of the funeral home and they are being cooperative "so far."

+Keller didn't discuss details of the scene where the various remains were found and said it was too early to determine if the remains found were designated for cremation or burial.

+"It is a very tragic situation and there are a lot of decedents there and I don't really want to go into the scene out of respect for the families," said Keller.

-The FBI said additional field response teams will be dispatched to Penrose along with specialized laboratory teams from Quantico, Vir.
+The FBI said additional field response teams will be dispatched to Penrose along with specialized laboratory teams from Quantico, Virginia.

 "This will include our technical hazardous response team and our disaster recovery team.
 These are teams with additional training and specialized equipment that serve to process scenes of national magnitude, to include the response to 9/11 and major airline incidents, so they will be coming in the next few days," said FBI Special Agent in Charge Denver field office Mark Michalek.